FAForever/fa/changelog/snippets/features.5948.md

-- (#5948) When in capture mode, display energy cost and time to capture hovered-over units.
+- (#5948) Display the required energy cost and time to capture a unit when hovering over it while in capture mode.